Motion Service API

 Because the motion service is enabled by default, you don’t give it a "name" while configuring it.
 Use the name "builtin" to access the built-in motion service in your code with methods like FromRobot() that require a ResourceName.

-Be sure to import the motion package for the SDK you are using:
+Import the motion package for the SDK you are using:

 from viam.services.motion import MotionClient